Sleep Apnea and Snoringin Silver Spring, MD

 Sleep apnea is a sleep disorder that causes patients to stop breathing as they sleep due to a blockage in the throat.
 This pause in breathing disrupts your sleep, causing you to wake up and miss the deeper stages of sleep.
 Sleep specialists categorize sleep apnea by how many times a patient wakes up from pauses in breathing.

-Snoring is a sound caused by the vibration of tissue.
-It occurs when the patient’s airway is constricted by a blockage somewhere along the airway.
-Snoring is also a major symptom of sleep apnea, a serious sleeping disorder.
-In fact, about half of all snorers suffer from sleep apnea.
+Snoring is a sound caused by vibrations in the throat.
+It occurs when there’s a constriction in the patient’s airway.
+Snoring is also a significant symptom of sleep apnea, with about half of all snorers suffering from the condition.

 Frequently Asked Questions